 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This indicates the percent of patients who sustained a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
-Pressure ulcers, which are also known as bed sores, are routinely caused by patients staying in one position for too long.
+This is the percent of patients who sustained a pressure ulcer.
+Pressure ulcers are considered to be an indicator of nursing care at a nursing home.
+Pressure ulcers, which are also referred to as bed sores, are routinely caused by residents staying in one position for too long.

 Minimizes Serious Falls

 In Delmar Nursing & Rehabilitation Center, 3.19% of Patients had Serious Falls

 This indicates the percent of patients who have had a major fall.
 Falls leading to major injuries are considered by many experts to be a barometer of the quality of nursing care .
 Major falls are routinely the result of poor nursing care.

 In Delmar Nursing & Rehabilitation Center, 2.01% of Patients had UTIs

 This tells you the percentage of patients who have had a urinary tract infection.
 Urinary tract infections are routinely linked to poor nursing care.
 Additional nurse staffing limits the percentage of residents in a nursing home who suffer from UTI's.
 Keep in mind that this metric is sometimes skewed by the fact that nursing homes have incongruent reporting standards for urinary tract infections.